 Co-parenting allows parents to provide their children with a secure lifestyle.
 When couples are divorcing in Texas, co-parenting allows both parents to spend quality time with their children.
-Also, in co-parenting both parents contribute to the needs of the children.
+Also, co-parenting by both parents contribute to the needs and well-being of the children.

-It is better if both parents can communicate effectively with each other and have respect for different opinions.
-By incorporating a way to have a healthy relationship with your former spouse, you can create a desirable environment for your children.
+It is better if both parents communicate effectively with each other and have respect for different opinions.
+By incorporating a way to have a healthy relationship with your former partner, you can create a desirable environment for your children.

-When it comes to sharing custody with your spouse, mutual respect for each other goes a long way.
+When it comes to sharing custody with your former partner, mutual respect for each other goes a long way.
 Furthermore, be willing to be flexible when it comes to schedules.
-In life, things can come up and being open to having some flexibility with your former spouse.
-Also, remember to share good things that are happening to your children with your spouse.
+In life, things can come up and be open to having some flexibility with your former partner.
+Also, remember to share good things that are happening to your children with the other parent.
 Effective communication is essential in both personal and business relationships.

 The most important thing is the welfare of your children.
 When you are making important decisions; remember that you should make those decisions based on what is best for your children.
-You and your ex may not agree on certain matters, however, agree to respect each others opinions.
-Furthermore, try to see things from their point of view.
+You and your ex may not agree on certain matters, however, agree to respect each other’s opinions.
+Furthermore, try to see things from the parent’s point of view.

 Co-Parenting in Texas Does Not Have to Be Difficult

-If you are a father in Texas who is having a challenging time with co-parenting, contact Fathers for Equal Rights for resources that can help you.
-You may also contact America Family Law Center for assistance.
-Call or text us today.
+If you are a father in Texas, who is having a challenging time with co-parenting, contact Fathers for Equal Rights.
+Help is just a call or text away.